nathanrhead/code-challenges/leetcode/medium/01-matrix/01-matrix.md

 # LeetCode Challenge #542: 01 Matrix | Rating: Medium

-Given an m x n binary matrix mat, return the distance of the nearest 0 for each cell.
+Given an m x n binary matrix, return the distance of the nearest 0 for each cell.

 The distance between two adjacent cells is 1.